jrrlokken/jrrlokken/README.md

   - Volunteering as a web developer for [AsylumConnect](https://asylumconnect.org) You can check out our primary app [here](https://catalog.asylumconnect.org)
-  - A full-stack store website using React, Node, Express, Postgres and GraphQL
+  - A full-stack store website using React, Node, Express, MongoDB and GraphQL

 👯 I’m looking to collaborate on: